OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • Isle of Man

-• Cyprus: The base areas of the United Kingdom, including Akrotiri and Dhekelia
+• Cyprus: The UK Sovereign base areas, including Akrotiri and Dhekelia

-Import details are usually collected through the submission to Customs of the Single Administrative Document (SAD).
-This document, in the same format, is used throughout the EU to declare imports – each EU member state having it printed in their own language.
-In mainland Europe (except the UK) the import form is called the EUA, when the aircraft is imported from Norway, Switzerland and Liechtenstein.
-Up to 2008 the form was called the IM4.
+Import details are usually collected through submission to Customs of the Single Administrative Document (SAD).
+This document, in the same format, is used throughout the EU to declare imports, with each EU Member State printing it in its own language.
+In mainland Europe (except the UK), the import form is called the EUA when the aircraft is imported from Norway, Switzerland, or Liechtenstein.
+Until 2008, the form was called IM4.
 See also C88 and IMA.

 Exportation

-An export document is the official proof that an aircraft has left the EU in relation to e.g. a sale to an entity outside the EU.
+An export document is the official proof that an aircraft has left the EU, for example, in connection with a sale to an entity outside the EU.

-The ICS (Import Control System) system is run by European Customs Services to ensure the security of international trade and combat terrorism and is a parallel system to the import process.
-From January 1st 2011 any aircraft entering the customs territory of the EU – where the purpose of the flight is an importation – must have been cleared in advance in the new ICS system before the flight can enter EU territory.
-OPMAS will of course take care of the ICS clearance here in Denmark as a part of the importation.
+The Import Control System (ICS) is operated by European Customs Services to ensure the security of international trade and combat terrorism, and runs in parallel with the import process.
+From 1 January 2011, any aircraft entering the customs territory of the Union – where the purpose of the flight is importation – must be cleared in advance in the ICS system before entering EU territory.
+OPMAS will, of course, handle ICS clearance in Denmark as part of the importation process.

-Import details are usually collected through the submission to Customs of the Single Administrative Document (SAD).
-This document, in the same format, is used throughout the EU to declare imports – each EU member state having it printed in their own language.
-In mainland Europe (except the UK) the import form was called the IM4 up to 2008.
-From 2008 the form is called the IMA.
+Import details are usually collected through submission to Customs of the Single Administrative Document (SAD).
+This document, in the same format, is used throughout the EU to declare imports, with each EU Member State having it printed in its own language.
+In mainland Europe (except the UK), the import form was called IM4 until 2008.
+From 2008 onwards, the form is called the IMA.
 See also C88.

-Import details are usually collected through the submission to Customs of the Single Administrative Document (SAD).
-This document, in the same format, is used throughout the EU to declare imports – each EU member state having it printed in their own language.
-In mainland Europe (except the UK) the import form is called the IMA, when the aircraft is imported from any country except Norway, Switzerland and Liechtenstein.
-Up to 2008 the form was called the IM4.
+Import details are usually collected through submission to Customs of the Single Administrative Document (SAD).
+This document, in the same format, is used throughout the EU to declare imports, with each EU Member State having it printed in its own language.
+In mainland Europe (except the UK), the import form is called the IMA when the aircraft is imported from any country except Norway, Switzerland, and Liechtenstein.
+Until 2008, the form was called IM4.
 See also C88 and EUA.

 Importation

-An import document is the official proof that an aircraft has entered the EU and the EU VAT and duty has been handled and handled correctly.
-An import document issued by OPMAS is a typed original import form which is always stamped and signed by Customs and will act as an effective “VAT passport” in all EU member states.
+An import document is the official proof that an aircraft has entered the EU and that EU VAT and duty have been handled correctly.
+An import document issued by OPMAS is a typed original import form that is always stamped and signed by customs and serves as an effective “VAT passport” in all EU member states.

 Intrastat

-Intrastat is the system for collecting information and making statistics based on the trade of goods between EU member states.
-Intrastat began operation in 1993 when it replaced customs declarations as the source of trade statistics within the EU.
+Intrastat is the system for collecting information and producing statistics on the trade of goods between EU member states.
+Intrastat began operations in 1993, when it replaced customs declarations as the source of intra-EU trade statistics.

-The Istanbul convention from 1993 is combining all the existing conventions on temporary admission/importation and aimed at simplifying and harmonizing temporary importation procedures.
+The Istanbul Convention of 1993 combines all existing conventions on temporary admission and importation and aims to simplify and harmonise temporary importation procedures.

-The Single Administrative Document (SAD) is the basis form for customs declarations e.g. Importation or exportation in the EU and in Switzerland, Norway and Iceland.
+The Single Administrative Document (SAD) is the basis form for customs declarations, such as importation or exportation, in the EU and in Switzerland, Norway, and Iceland.
 See also IMA and C88.

-The T1 transit procedure enables goods to move freely through EU territory to a specific destination where the importation will take place.
-It takes the form of a temporary suspension of the duties and taxes normally due on goods imported into the customs territory.
+The T1 transit procedure enables goods to move freely through EU territory to a specific destination where importation will take place.
+It involves a temporary suspension of the duties and taxes normally due on goods imported into the customs territory of the Union.

-The T2L form is used throughout the EU and in Switzerland, Norway and Iceland for the control of imports, exports and goods in transit and is often used to document that an aircraft bought and delivered in one of the EU member states is in free circulation.
+The T2L form is used throughout the EU and in Switzerland, Norway, and Iceland for the control of imports, exports, and goods in transit.
+It is often used to document that an aircraft bought and delivered in an EU member state is in free circulation.

 Temporary Admission

-Temporary Admission is limited to 6 months per entry and the aircraft must be owned outside of the EU, registered outside of the EU.
+Temporary Admission is limited to six months per entry.
+The aircraft must be owned and registered outside the EU.

-Value Added Tax is a “sales” tax levied on the supply of goods and services within the EU and the importation of goods from outside the EU.
-Each EU Member State has their own national VAT rules which are often interpreted differently.
+Value Added Tax (VAT) is a “sales” tax levied on the supply of goods and services within the EU and on the importation of goods from outside the EU.
+Each EU member state has its own national VAT rules, which are often interpreted differently.

-VAT Information Exchange System (VIES) is the name of the system to control all intra EU VAT transactions between companies registered for VAT in the EU.
+The VAT Information Exchange System (VIES) is used to control all intra-EU VAT transactions between companies registered for VAT in the EU.